 We arrived in Broome early afternoon.
 This time we chose a different caravan park.
-It was further away from the center, but we had more space.
+It was further away from the centre, but we had more space.

 Problems with the car